 How Nielsen Ratings are actually measured is pretty top secret stuff.
-Makes sense for a company that's been dominating the ratings market for 90 years to keep methodology close to the vest.
-What we do know is that Nielsen homes represent a cross-section of a larger population, collecting valuable data about what is being watched, who is watching and when.
+Makes sense for a company that's been dominating the rating market for 90 years to keep methodology close to the vest.
+What we do know is that Nielsen homes represent a cross-section of a larger population, collecting valuable data about what is being watched, who is watching, and when.

 Why Nielsen Ratings Matter